Paweł Jędrzejko: Artistic activity

 Since 1998, Paweł Jędrzejko has been a member of the Polish a cappella sextet Banana Boat performing as the band's baritone and baritenor and as its lyricist.
-In the latter capacity, he has authored a number of award-winning songs recorded on original albums: A morze tak, a może nie..., Banana Boat... Świątecznie, A Little A Cappella: A Polish-Irish Harmony (with Eleanor McEvoy) and Aquareal.
+In the latter capacity, he has authored a number of award-winning songs recorded on original albums: A morze tak, a może nie..., Banana Boat... Świątecznie, A Little A Cappella: A Polish-Irish Harmony (with Eleanor McEvoy), Aquareal and Ono.
 Jędrzejko is an advocate and promoter of the new genre he calls neo-shanty.
 As Banana Boat member, he participated in the organization of a number of cultural and artistic events, of which the most important are the "Zęza" International Sea Song Festival in Łaziska Górne, Poland (2002–2007), the charity event Zobaczyć morze (To See the Sea), as well as the Cobh Maritime Song Festival in Sirius Arts Centre in Cobh, Ireland, or the World Fusion Music Festival Euroshanties&Folk organized in Sosnowiec, Poland.
 Jędrzejko is an author of such songs as the 2005 CARA award runner-up Arktyka, or the flagship song of the 2016 CARA award runner-up album Aquareal titled Stavanger.
 He writes popular texts for portals and magazines dedicated to maritime culture.
 He also offers workshops for songwriters and lyricists.
 In 2006, he played a mini-role in the feature movie Hi Way (2006).

 Yachting

 Paweł Jędrzejko holds the licenses of Ocean Going Yachtmaster and Ocean Going Motorboat Master.
 He has been actively involved in open sea yachting and its promotion since 1984.
 In the years 1992–1994, he made three crossings of the Atlantic Ocean under sail.
 Since 1998, Jędrzejko has been organizing and skippering sailing cruises in various waters of Europe.
 Between 2008 and 2012, Jędrzejko served as a member of the Polish Yachting Association’s Commission for Culture and Ethics.
 He offers workshops dedicated to safety at sea.
 He is a member of the prestigious Captains' Circle "Silesia."
 His organizational constellation is Leo Minor.
+In 2024, he has become the winner of the 2024 "Silesian Sails" Award in the category of "The Sailing Cruise of the Year" for his transatlantic expedition on board the catamaran Ron Punch from Cienfuegos in Cuba to Palma de Mallorca in Spain.